jfmatth/ansible-playbooks/README.md

-# Playbooks for Minecraft VPS
+# Playbooks for Linux VPS

 Build a VPS and update hosts.ini, then run playbooks below